 John Freeman, in his introduction to Jung’s Man & His Symbols

-It is an exciting adventure, but becoming conscious also has its share of pain and struggle.
-This journey is not about eliminating our dark side or striving for perfection but about lifting the mask of our persona, seeing for the first time our shadow, our repressed projections, and integrating what was unconscious with what is conscious, and to re-establish communication with our higher Self.
+It is an exciting adventure, but becoming conscious also has its share of difficulties.
+It is not about eliminating our dark side or striving for perfection but about lifting the mask of our persona, seeing for the first time our shadow, our repressed projections, and integrating what was unconscious with what is conscious.

-Together, may we find that something we once knew, mend our fragmented souls, integrate the polar aspects of our psyche, become whole, find our joy, and know once and for all that we are of Source as the wave is of the ocean.
+Together, may we find that something we once knew, integrate our the polar aspects of our fragmented psyches, become complete with the joy of fully experiencing the reality that we are of divine Nature as the wave is of the ocean and the flame is of the fire. ♂ ♀